 No matter the primary type of meat in your breakfast sausage, the best way to cook them is completely.
 Under-cooked pork, chicken, turkey or game meat can make you very sick.
-Sausages of all meats can be cooked on the stove top or in the oven.

 Some recipes call for pricking the sausage casing before cooking to release fat.
 This is only a good idea when cooking pork sausage with a high fat percentage.
 Any lean meat sausage will lose water and take on a tough, chewy texture if pricked before frying or baking.

 To keep your sausage nice and moist, do not puncture the casings of sausages made from lean meats.

 Cooking sausage in the oven is a speedy and convenient way to prepare this delicious source of protein.

 - Preheat your oven to at least 400 degrees Fahrenheit /204 degrees Celsius.
 Verify this temperature with a thermostat to reduce the risk of under-cooking the sausage.

 - Take the sausages out of the fridge 10-15 minutes before cooking to remove chill and cook more evenly.

 - Lay the sausages flat in a roasting pan and drizzle with olive oil – if you want an easy clean-up, lay the sausages on baking foil or cooking paper.

 - Lay the baking pan in the middle rack of your oven.